 Chess will be performed in concert at the Theatre Royal Drury Lane this August.

-The new concert production will play for one-night-only on 1 August with tickets on sale now here.
+The new concert production will play for three shows on 1 and 2 August 2022 (including matinee) with tickets on sale now here.

 They will be joined by the London Musical Theatre Orchestra to perform the score, written by Sir Tim Rice with ABBA’s Bjorn Ulvaeus and Benny Andersson